Kourosh-Asadi/Movie-Recommendation-System/README.md

 If you're an academic reviewer, feel free to contact me for discussions on enhancements or collaborations.

 ## About the Author

-[Your Name] is a [your degree/program] student with interests in machine learning, data science, and AI applications.
-This project was developed as part of [context, e.g., self-study or coursework].
-For more details, visit [your LinkedIn/GitHub profile].
+Kourosh Asadi is a 3rd-semester Bachelor's student in Computer Engineering at Tehran Azad university south branch.
+His primary interests include machine learning, data science, and artificial intelligence applications, with a focus on recommender systems and practical implementations of ML algorithms.

+This movie recommendation system project was developed as part of self-study to deepen understanding of collaborative and content-based filtering techniques.
+It demonstrates hands-on experience with data preprocessing, feature engineering, and building end-to-end ML pipelines using Python.

 ## References